 |Diploma in Veterinary Nursing - University of Zimbabwe issued between 2006 - 2022.

 The relevant application forms along with supporting evidence must be sent to us electronically along with the fee.
 Letters of good standing or affidavits must be sent directly from the person who wrote it.

 Once we receive a completed application, including details of good standing and payment of the application fee, it will be processed.
 This can take up to eight weeks.

-	When you have completed all the requirements for registration, you will be invited to attend a presentation about the Code of Professional Conduct.
+When you have completed all the requirements for registration, you will be provided with details about how to familiarise yourself with the RCVS Code of Professional Conduct and veterinary legislation.
 You will also need to provide your original certificate and identity document.
 You will then make your professional declaration and be admitted as an associate member of the college.